Ruuudy1/HFT_PYNQZ1-Z2/README.md

 ## Project Overview

 High frequency trading is the method of buying and selling stocks/assets at a rapid rate according to the fluctuations in a market exchange.
 In order to remain competitive in trading, lower latency is needed in order to respond to fluctuations in the exchange quicker, and this demand for computational power is typically not reachable by non-enterprise traders.
 This repository explores the performance gain of implementing a high frequency trading pipeline within an FPGA + SoC and communicating exchange information via Ethernet.
-In doing so, we achieve an average latency of X ns with the pipeline and an average latency of Y ns.

 In our project, we use the PYNQ-Z1/Z2 development board to implement a high frequency trading pipeline in order to achieve low latency.
 We connect the board via Ethernet to a PC, and use the PYNQ-Z2's Jupyter Notebook feature to set up a server on the board.
 We use a Python script to set up a client on our PC and send/receive data via Python socket between the PC and the board.
 The board will receive the data and use a DMA module to move the packet data from the PS to the PL, process the data through the pipeline, and move the data from the PL back to the PS in order to send it back to the PC.